BlackBears/CCFURLResponder/README.md

 ### Caveats ###

 When you register a pattern, we do __not__ check for conflicts.
 The first pattern wins.
 We'll get around to fixing that someday.
 Or you can help.
+Also, this probably works on Mac OS; it just hasn't been tested yet.